The mysterious black fungus from Chernobyl that may eat radiation

 https://en.wikipedia.org/wiki/Ionizing_radiation

 Ionizing (or ionising) radiation is particle or photon that has enough energy to detaching electron from atoms or molecules.
-So it includes all the usual high energy radiations such as Gamma, X-rays, high energy UV, alpha, beta, neutron et al.
+It includes all the usual high energy radiations such as Gamma, X-rays, high energy UV, alpha, beta, neutron et al. HN high energy physicists can correct me, sounds like it is not any particular category of the harmful radiation from a nuclear disaster, it is all of them.

 Imagine if this fungus and its radiation eating abilities was the key to interstellar travel.